rubocop/rubocop/README.md

 ### Automatically Generated Configuration

-If you have a code base with an overwhelming amount of offences, it can be a good idea to use `rubocop --auto-gen-config` and add an `inherit_from: rubocop-todo.yml` in your `.rubocop.yml`.
-The generated file `rubocop-todo.yml` contains configuration to disable all cops that currently detect an offence in the code.
-Then you can start removing the entries in the generated file one by one as you work through all the offences in the code.
+If you have a code base with an overwhelming amount of offenses, it can be a good idea to use `rubocop --auto-gen-config` and add an `inherit_from: rubocop-todo.yml` in your `.rubocop.yml`.
+The generated file `rubocop-todo.yml` contains configuration to disable all cops that currently detect an offense in the code.
+Then you can start removing the entries in the generated file one by one as you work through all the offenses in the code.

 ## Disabling Cops within Source Code